MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/end-user-update-notifications-for-office-365-proplus.md

 Updates can only be applied when Office programs aren't running.
 Therefore, notifications usually appear because the user is working in an Office program, such as Microsoft Outlook, and hasn't closed it in several days.

-## Notifications your users see when updates can't be applied for several days to Office 365 ProPlus
+## Notifications your users see when updates can't be applied for several days to Microsoft 365 Apps
 <a name="Days"> </a>

 After updates are downloaded to the computer that is running Microsoft 365 Apps, Office attempts to apply the updates.
 If, after four days, the updates still aren't applied, a message appears in the notification area in Windows, telling the user that updates are available.